oniram88/imdb-scan/README.md

 Welcome to Ruby IMDB-SCAN
 --------------------

-ruby-imdb is IMDB parsing library for Ruby.
+- ruby-imdb is IMDB parsing library for Ruby.
-It's an upgrade from this gem: http://github.com/yalcin/ruby-imdb
+- It's an upgrade from this gem: http://github.com/yalcin/ruby-imdb
+- It's retrocompatible with ruby-imdb from http://github.com/yalcin/ruby-imdb

 Features
 --------